kmacdon/sportscraper/README.md

 ## Usage

-This package provides three functions for scraping data one each for players, teams and seasons.
+This package provides two functions for scraping sports data, one for players and one for teams.

 ``` r
 df <- player_stats("Kobe Bryant", "NBA")